 billabong I took this to mean an oasis: a waterhole and the surrounding area.
 Bill Bryson in In a Sunburned Country took it to be just the waterhole.
 The Oxford Australian supports Bryson but suggests my understanding might be accurate in a functional sense.
 The dictionary describes it as a backwater formed by a river during a flood, or the pool or lagoon remaining when the water level falls or even the dry bed where the water once was situated.
 Australian Taryn East states, "officially a billabong is made when a river has a loop in it and the river gets silted up so the path of the river changes, leaving the loop intact as a lake."
 Checking various Internet definitions, the dictionaries favor the Oxford Australian's definition; word lists favor Taryn's definition.
 Likely they're both correct.
 Out of curiosity I asked my friend, Zohl Dé Ishtar, a sociologist who lived for several years in the Aboriginal community of Balgo, how the indigenous people define a billabong.
 She replied: "A billabong is a waterhole—usually has a bunjip living in it, a mythical creature—and I doubt that the means of its formation has anything to do with it.
 But there is no 'Aboriginal language.'
 There's 250 now, used to be over 700 before Whitefellas.
 Every one of them has their own word for waterhole.
 Billabong, for example, is not used in Balgo."
 So there you go.
 I suppose Bill Bryson came up with the best and least controversial definition: waterhole.

-billy can for boiling water when camping out.
+billy can used for cooking when camping out.
+It is mostly associated with boiling water for tea.
 This term is heard in the song "Waltzing Matilda" and was also mentioned in Bryson's In a Sunburned Country.

 bin waste basket, kitchen garbage can, or similar waste disposal container.